 However, many experts maintain a rear-facing seat is safer because it distributes the force of a crash over a child’s entire body.

 Can I Put My Three-Year-Old in a Booster seat in Maryland?

 Most three-year-olds are not ready to ride in a booster seat in the car, SUV, van, or truck even if they fit within the maker’s height and weight guidelines. it is best practice is to keep your child in a harnessed car seat until he or she is at least 40 pounds and is four years old, but preferably longer.

 Even when Maryland booster seat laws are not specific, you should follow the advice of the seat manufacturers and safety agencies in relation to when you should use a booster seat.

 Hire an Experienced Maryland Car Accident Injury Lawyer

 Your child is precious cargo.
 Sadly, many children are injured and killed on the roads of Maryland every year.
 In some cases, parents may have failed to comply with car seat requirements and be in violation of Maryland booster seat laws.

 Few scenarios are more harrowing than car accidents that cause injuries to children.
 If your child has been hurt in a car collision in Maryland, call an experienced Baltimore car accident injury lawyer today.
-Call the Law Offices of Randolph Rice at (410) 288-2900.
+Call Rice, Murtha & Psoras at (410) RICE-LAW.